Your Custom Text Here

 The whale lesson is in Draw Write Now, Book 4.

-The children's ages range from 4 to 12 and the class was together for two years, 2004 to 2005.
-The older children practiced their handwriting while 4 year-old Hannah received one-on-one help.
+The children's ages range from 4 to 12.
+During some lessons, the older children practiced their handwriting while 4 year-old Hannah received one-on-one help.
+Other times, the focus could be with another student.

 Hannah, age 5